-Catch a boat to the Lagoonarium on the east side of Moorea.
-Be sure to arrive before 11:30am to witness the daily feeding where you’ll likely be surrounded by stingrays and blacktip reef sharks.
+Catch a boat trip to the Lagoonarium on the east side of Moorea.
+Be sure to arrive before 11:30am to witness the daily feeding where you’ll likely be surrounded by stingrays and blacktip reef sharks in their natural habitat.

 Note: Arrive early in order to secure a bungalow for the day!

 Visiting the Lagoonarium will cost about $40 USD per adult and approximately $30 per child.
 Bring your own snorkel gear or rent it there for $6.

 Be sure to bring cash because they do not take credit cards as of 2020.

 8. Swim With Humpback Whales